Logo

 Growing number and cost of cyber breaches

-Statista has been tracking the continuous growth of cybercrime for 11 years, and they expect the global cost of cybercrime to increase by 69% between 2023 and 2028, peaking at $13.83 trillion in 2028.
+Statista has been tracking the continuous growth of cybercrime for 11 years, and they expect the global cost of cybercrime to increase 69% between 2023 and 2028, reaching $13.83 trillion in 2028.

-As the world becomes more and more digital, we can only expect the number of threats to grow.
-However, the cybersecurity industry doesnโ€™t stand still and is constantly developing more efficient defense mechanisms against any threats out there.
-Weโ€™ll talk about them later in this article.
+As the world becomes increasingly digital, the number of threats can only grow.
+However, the cybersecurity industry doesnโ€™t stand still and is constantly developing more efficient defense mechanisms against all threats.
+Weโ€™ll discuss them later in this article.

 AI advancements